Two-timescale EXTRA for Distributed Smooth Non-convex Optimization: CONCLUSIONS

-In conclusion, this paper presents a convergence analysis of EXTRA for smooth but non-convex distributed optimization problems.
-We propose a modifier version of EXTRA (TT-EXTRA) and establish its asymptotic convergence to a consensual first-order stationary point of problem \ref{P1} as well as \ref{P2}.
-Additionally, we also introduce a sequential approach for parameter selection and successfully identify a boarder set of feasible mixing matrices.
-This framework also allows for the possibility of selecting the optimal mixing matrix to achieve the fastest convergence rate. \acks{We thank a bunch of people.}
+In conclusion, this paper presents a convergence analysis for a variant of EXTRA, referred to as two timescale EXTRA (TT-EXTRA), for smooth non-convex distributed optimization problems.
+We establish the sub-linear convergence of TT-EXTRA to first-order consensual stationary points.
+We also introduce a sequential approach for parameter selection.
+Future work can focus on using noise so that TT-EXTRA can escape from the saddle point within polynomial number of iterations using the developed Lyapunov function.